 We rounded off this “it feels like spring even though it’s not spring” excursion with a dairy farm visit and ice cream eaten at a picnic table with a view of fields, cows, hills.

-If I were a diligent Instagram poster, I’d have recorded all these moments to post online but I didn’t—just a few pictures of the pond, the ice, the blue sky.
+but I didn’t—just a few pictures of the pond, the ice, the blue sky.
 Instead I use words to try to capture that feeling of sun (too soon for such warmth but oh so welcome), the squish of mud under foot as we walked to the picnic table, the sweet, cold ice cream bringing memories of summer evenings.

 Sun now obscures the computer screen.
 I should pull down the shade but I love the warmth on my fingers and arms.
 The day stretches in front of me.
 What will I make of it?